iambrainstorming/iambrainstorming.github.io/src/chapters/what-would-we-gain-from-eliminating-national-fiat-currency.md

 print(f"{market_cap_of_bitcoin:_}") # 369_910_000_000
 # 2021 estimates show there are 64 million active wallets .
 A minuscule .01% of Bitcoin holders control nearly a third of the supply
 ratio = total_market_cap_needed / market_cap_of_bitcoin
 print(ratio) # 18.42 times
 ```

 > Though the example is given for a single currency, in the real world, we would have thousands or even lakhs of coins with many different supply chains.
 With each supply chain, one can earn at least $1-10 as UBI, resulting in a total of $100, $500, or even more per month.

-## **Implications of a deflationary currency**
+## **Implications of a deflationary and inflationary currency**

 You will spend less and hold money since deflationary currency increases in value over time.
 Natural resource depletion and environmental pollution are two drawbacks of consumerism.
 The consumer society is not sustainable in its current state.
 More than 70% of Earth's natural resources are currently being overused.

 It appears that businesses are more focused on generating new demands than filling old ones.
 They frequently prey on our vanity and insecurities during this process.
 "You will feel better about yourself if you get this" "Purchase this and people will respect you.", "Buy this and you will succeed".
 These are a few of the messages that sellers try to get across to us so that we will buy things we don't really need.

 But many economists criticize deflationary currency as it will slow down the economy and bring unemployed, hence poverty.
-Yes, it's true only when wealth is concentrated in a few hands, like in the current scenario, where 1% holds 90% of the wealth.
+Yes, it's true when wealth is concentrated in a few hands, like in the current scenario, where 1% holds 90% of the wealth.

-If income is allocated fairly, as in the Shivarthu protocol, your job—the one that uses the most natural resources possible and hence brings the greatest negative impact on society becomes unnecessary.

-With the current advancement of technology, there is hardly any job left where automation can't be used.
+> Money circulation is the fundamental principle for a thriving economy.
+It is true that a deflationary currency can reduce circulation, as people tend to hoard it, which in turn can lead to increased poverty and wealth concentration.
+On the other hand, inflationary currency can be beneficial if money is distributed fairly, ensuring continuous circulation.
+However, it is crucial that this distribution is managed in a way that does not create negative externalities.
+With smart contracts and decentralized ownership, we can achieve better control over fund distribution and ensure it is done more fairly.

 ### **No to Bullshit Jobs**